gemforce-team/gemforce/README.md

 You can also help by donating some money for our time:
 [![PayPayl donate button](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LY6RG34S5UCTW "Donate to this project using Paypal")

-Gemcraft 2: Chasing Shadows was developed by [gameinabottle](http://gameinabottle.com/)
+The Gemcraft game series is developed by [gameinabottle](http://gameinabottle.com/)